mrkthmpsn/statsbomb_open_data_fun/poss_adjust_project/README.md

 ## Takeaways

+Note: This project and its initial investigation was updated on 11 January with a correction to an error in the code.
+General trends were unaffected, but some of the particularly unusual findings didn't hold up in the updated results data.

-Reassuringly for myself, the takeaways reflect the [previous work I did on the subject at the start of the decade](https://www.getgoalsideanalytics.com/duels-position-possession-adjusting/).
-There are essentially three strands to this:
+Reassuringly for myself, the takeaways generally reflect the [previous work I did on the subject at the start of the decade](https://www.getgoalsideanalytics.com/duels-position-possession-adjusting/).
+There are a few strands to this:

 1. The effects of possession share on defensive action numbers are so small as to be non-existent
 2. The effects of possession share vary depending on player position
-3. The effects of possession share vary (slightly less) depending on defensive action type
+3. The effects of possession share also vary depending on defensive action type
+4. The amount of possession sequences does not seem to be strongly linked to the defensive output

-A few words can be found on these below, and results can be found in `data_exploration.md`.
+Results and commentary can be found in `data_exploration.md` and `data_exploration_pt2.md`.

-**Effect of possession share on defensive action numbers are tiny (in this sample, at least)**
-Summary: The correlation strengths are not really 'strengths' as much as 'presences'.
-There's generally no relationship between the amount of possession a player's team has and the amount of defensive actions they make.
-This is important, because 'players on teams with lower possession naturally make more defensive actions' is the fundamental premise of possession-adjusting player stats.

-Technical: No correlation between the possession percentage of a player's team while they were on the pitch compared to their average defensive action statistics per 90 minutes reached a level of +-0.42.
-In most positions, they rarely reached a level of +-0.2.

-**Different effects for different player positions**
-Summary: Wide attackers seem to be affected most by possession, while the effects on defensive midfielders are the least.

-Technical: The effects on Wing Back and Winger positions is curiously large in comparison with others.
-Each defensive action has a correlation stronger than -0.29 (all negative), with most stronger than -0.35.
-In other positions, only clearances for Attacking Midfielders has a correlation strength stronger than the -0.29 that represents the weakest correlation in the 'Wing Back-plus-Winger' set.

-For Defensive Midfielders, no correlation is stronger than +-0.1, something almost shared by Full Backs (where there is, though, a stronger correlation among clearances (-0.19)).
-Defensive Midfielders, however, share a trait with Center Backs - positive correlations for some defensive action types (although still very, very weak ones).

-Attacking Midfielders and Center Forwards form a halfway house between the Defensive Midfielders and Wing-Back/Winger groups.
-Generally, the correlations are between -0.1 and -0.25 in strength.

-**Different effects for different defensive action types**
-Summary: Clearances generally have the strongest negative correlation with possession (though still not a _strong_ correlation).

-Technical: The standard deviation of correlations for defensive action type was around 0.05 for each group (6 of 10 falling between 0.04 and 0.06).
-This relatively small standard deviation has to be compared to the average correlation for defensive action types, which usually (in 7 of 10 cases) wasn't larger than +-0.19.

-Clearances had the strongest negative correlation for 7 of 10 positions, although for Center Backs and Defensive Midfielders it was the _only_ negative correlation.
-(There is little point noting this, given the relatively small sample sizes and the absolutely small correlation strengths, but the position groups which are most associated with defending, Center Backs and Defensive Midfielders, actually have a _positive_ correlation between defensive action numbers and possession share in this sample).

 ## Commentary